alvinr/data-modeling/redis/compact_structures/README.md

 	return reserved
 ```

 In the ```reservation``` function we first reserver each of the seats inside the loop.
 We do this by creating a key, made up of the Event, Row and Seat Number.
 We pass ```nx=True``` which indicates that the key must not exist.
-If it does then we thrown a user defined execition ```SeatTaken```.
-We also set ```px=5000```, which just specifies that they key expires after 5000 miliseconds.
-In essance, each key acts as a time expired latch.
+If it does then we thrown a user defined exception ```SeatTaken```.
+We also set ```px=5000```, which just specifies that they key expires after 5000 milliseconds.
+In essence, each key acts as a time expired latch.
 We have to get all latches, one for each seat, in order to compete the order.

-After all the seacts are reserved, we then create another time expired key for the ```order```, which contains the seats we reserved.
-This is then used to update the availbale inventory using the [BITOP]{https://redis.io/commands/bitop} operator.
-What we are doing is performing an exclusive-OR operation on the seats reserved and the current seat availbaility.
+After all the seats are reserved, we then create another time expired key for the ```order```, which contains the seats we reserved.
+This is then used to update the available inventory using the [BITOP]{https://redis.io/commands/bitop} operator.
+What we are doing is performing an exclusive-OR operation on the seats reserved and the current seat availability.
 This will simply flip the bits for those seats we have just reserved.
 We put the output back into the same key.

 In a multi-step process like this, other clients or customer can be reserving tickets.
-As we have seen before, we use the [compare and set](https://redis.io/topics/transactions#optimistic-locking-using-check-and-set) meachanism to abort the transation if another process makes a change.
+As we have seen before, we use the [compare and set](https://redis.io/topics/transactions#optimistic-locking-using-check-and-set) mechanism to abort the transaction if another process makes a change.
 In this case, we have created a ```watch``` on the key that represents the row of the event, which contains the seat map.
 If another process updates the seat map, then this transaction will fail.
 That way we can put some guarantees on the consistency and integrity of the data we are changing.

 Now we can invoke the code to reserve the seats
 ```python